PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 12:23:04
+Last updated: 2024-04-08 12:23:39
-Random Quote: Early drinkin’ means quick drunken. - Jim Hopper
+Random Quote: You don’t want a criminal lawyer.
+You want a criminal lawyer. - Jesse Pinkman